misterflud/aoleynikov/chapter_011/crud3/readme.md

 Adds @RequestMap for each action (almost). next steps is session and filter.

 01.03.2018
- I changeed Servlet filter on HandlerInterceptorAdapter.
+ I changed Servlet filter on HandlerInterceptorAdapter.

+06.03.2018
+Now CRUD is working, but in this application I can use the Spring in more cases. next step is ORM or using Spring for connection with database.

 ## Notes